 This program includes a series of national-level domestic and international training exercises designed to strengthen the nation's capacity to prevent, protect against, respond to, and recover from large-scale terrorist attacks involving weapons of mass destruction.

 The FEST is the U.S. government’s only interagency, on-call, short-notice team poised to respond to terrorist incidents worldwide.
-The FEST deploys to assist and advise the U.S. Chief of Mission in assessing crises and coordinating U.S. government crisis response activities.
-The FEST includes representatives from the U.S. State Department, DoD, the FBI,and other appropriate agencies, such as the Department of Energy – as well as the Intelligence Community – as circumstances warrant.
-FEST composition is flexible and tailored to the specific incident and U.S. Embassy needs.
-The FEST provides specialized crisis response expertise to augment existing U.S. Mission and host government capabilities.
+At the request of, and on the behalf of the U.S. Chief of Mission, the FEST deploys overseas to advise, assist, assess, and coordinate U.S. government crisis response activities.
+The Operations Directorate of the Department of State’s Bureau of Counterterrorism leads the FEST that includes representatives from the Department of Defense, Federal Bureau of Investigation, and other agencies, as circumstances warrant.
+FEST composition is flexible and tailored to the specific incident and the needs of the U.S. Embassy and host nation.
+The FEST has deployed numerous times since its inception in 1986, and can augment existing U.S. Mission and host nation capabilities with specialized crisis response expertise such as:

 The Global Counterterrorism Forum (GCTF) is composed of a strategic-level Coordinating Committee and five thematic and regional expert-driven working groups focusing on the criminal justice sector and rule of law; countering violent extremism; and capacity building in the Sahel, the Horn of Africa, and Southeast Asia.
 The GCTF aims to strengthen the international architecture for addressing 21st century terrorism and promotes a strategic, long-term approach to dealing with the threat.